Calling all Lemon Lovers- This homemade Lemon Buttercream Frosting tastes fantastic and couldn't be simpler to make!

 (In the above photo, our Doctored Lemon Cake Mix Recipe is filled and frosted with this delicious homemade Lemon Buttercream Frosting!
 We crumb coated the cake and then followed up with alternating rows of buttercream shells and squiggles for a fun, whimsical look!
-We used star tip 21.)
+Our piping bag was fitted with a star tip 21.)

 How to Make Lemon Buttercream Frosting:

-- First, in the bowl of your mixer, beat your slightly softened butter until smooth.
-Then, add your lemon extract and zest.
-The zest gives a nice flavor boost, as so much of the lemon flavor is concentrated in the skin.
+Lemon zest gives a nice boost of lemon flavor, as so much of the lemon flavor is concentrated in the skin.
 Just be careful not to go into the white part of the peeling known as the pith, as it is bitter.

-- Add half of your milk and half of your powdered sugar and mix at medium speed until combined.
+- Milk, Powdered Sugar, Salt- Add half of your milk and half of your powdered sugar and mix at medium speed until combined.
 (We prefer to use whole milk to up the creaminess and flavor.
 If you use skim milk, the crust that develops will be just slightly more than if you use a milk that contains more fat.)

 - Lemon Cake from Scratch- One of our most popular recipes!